NI VeriStand 2018 Help

 - The system mappings that determine how channels are connected.

-Model—A simulation block diagram, generally a mathematical representation of a real-world system.
+Model—A mathematical representation of a real-world system.
 A model responds to stimuli by producing outputs in a way that emulates the behavior of the modeled item.
-Models contain inputs and outputs that send and receive data.
-Models contain parameters you can manipulate and signals whose values you can view.
-For example, a model that generates a sine wave contains parameters that adjust the amplitude and frequency of the sine wave.
-You can view the value of the sine wave using the model signal.
+Models contain inputs and outputs, called inports and outports, that communicate with other parts of the control system.

-LabVIEW Development System—If you want to create custom devices, workspace controls/indicators, Stimulus Profile Editor headers, timing devices, and/or Tools menu utilities, you need the LabVIEW Development System.
+LabVIEW Development System—If you want to create custom devices, workspace controls/indicators, timing devices, and/or Tools menu utilities, you need the LabVIEW Development System.

-LabVIEW Real-Time Module—You must install RT support onto the RT target to run an RT project.
-You need this module to use RT functions in custom device VIs.
+LabVIEW Real-Time Module—You need this module to use RT functions in custom device VIs.